openstack/openstack-manuals/doc/networking-guide/source/intro-os-networking.rst

     from an external network using floating IP addresses.

 .. image:: figures/NetworkTypes.png
-   :alt: Tenant and provider networks
+   :alt: Project and provider networks

 Subnets
 -------